r1n1os/RocketsForWearOS/README.md

 # RocketsForWearOs

-This is an example project to demostrate and practise on how to implement Android Jetpack Compose WearOS app following clean Architecture.
+Rockets for Wear Os developed to showcase various modern Android development toolkits such as Android Jetpack Compose and Clean Architecture

 ### Project Tech Stack: